kalyanthalla/FeedbackForm/README.md

 - ✅ Input validation with clear error messages
 - 📱 Responsive design for all screen sizes
 - 🔔 Toast notification on successful submission
-- 🧼 Reset button to clear form fields
+- 🧼 Auto-reset on submission to clear form fields
 - 🖱️ Submit by clicking anywhere (no submit button)

 ---